Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 You can *pull* changes from a remote repository into your own.
 Conversely, you can **request** another repository owner to incorporate changes from your repository through a Pull Request.

+### Offering a contribution for consideration

+A Pull Request is not only a technical mechanism for transferring changes between repositories.
+It is also a way of communicating with the maintainers and contributors of a project:

+> "I have developed something that I believe may be valuable for this project.
+Would you like to consider incorporating it?"

+The purpose of a Pull Request is therefore not to demand that changes are accepted, but to make a contribution visible, understandable, and discussable.

+In this spirit, the following etiquette is currently envisioned: